-The 2019 IRP uses the LTCE capability of the AURORA model to develop portfolios under a range of futures.
-Idaho Power used a 50th percentile hourly load forecast for the Idaho Power area in the AURORA model and a 15 percent peak-hour planning margin to develop a 20-year, WECC-wide resource portfolio under a range of futures.
+The 2019 IRP uses the LTCE capability of the AURORA model to develop portfolios compiled of different resource combinations.
+The model selects portfolios based on standards, policies, and resources needed- and does so in the least-cost manner.
+Idaho Power selected a 50th percentile hourly load forecast for the Idaho Power area and a 15 percent peak-hour planning margin to develop a 20-year, WECC optimized resource portfolios under a range of futures.
 The WECC portfolio includes a specific set of new resources and resource exits to reliably serve Idaho Power's load over the planning timeframe.
-The LTCE model develops each portfolio based on the peak-hour capacity planning margin and hourly flexibility requirements.
+Each portfolio is constrained by the peak-hour capacity planning margin and hourly flexibility requirements.
+As noted above, manual refinements to top-performing WECC optimized resource portfolios are used to ensure the least-cost, least-risk option has been identified specific to Idaho Power's service area.

 Several factors influenced Idaho Power's decision to move to a 15 percent peak-hour planning margin in the 2019 IRP.
-First, a planning margin is required with the use and logic in the AURORA model's LTCE functionality used in portfolio development.
-Second, it is consistent with the NERC's M-1 Reserve Margin criteria.15 Lastly, it is like the methodology employed by Idaho Power's regional peer utilities for capacity planning.16
+The use of a percentage-based planning margin is a good fit with the use and logic in the AURORA model's LTCE functionality used in portfolio development.
+First, it is consistent with the NERC's N-1 Reserve Margin criteria.
+15 Second, it is similar to the methodologies employed by Idaho Power's regional peer utilities for capacity planning.
+16

-To validate the change from the prior IRP methodology, Idaho Power compared the 2017 IRP's 95th percentile peak-hour capacity, including the addition of 330 MW of capacity benefit margin (CBM) to the 50th percentile peak-hour forecast with a 15 percent planning margin being used in the 2019 IRP.
+To validate the change from the prior IRP methodology, Idaho Power compared the 2017 IRP's 95th percentile peak-hour capacity, including the addition of 330 MW of capacity benefit margin (CBM) to the 50th percentile peak-hour forecast with a 15 percent planning margin as used in the 2019 IRP.
 As shown in Figure 8.1, the two methods do not result in significant differences.
-Idaho Power believes the change in methodology aligns with the LTCE modeling and, because the results are similar, Idaho Power believes it is appropriate to use for the 2019 IRP.
-The series composed of the 95th percentile peak-hour value plus the 330 MW CBM does not include operating reserves obligations, which as an example are approximately 200 MW for a system load of 3,600 MW.
+The series composed of the 95th percentile peak-hour value plus the 330 MW CBM does not include operating reserve obligations, which would be approximately 200 MW for a system load of 3,600 MW and higher for growing system loads.